To keep the customers intact in your store, it is important for entrepreneurs to keep looking for better options, to build an extensive marketplace.

 Vendor subdomain Prefix- The admin may set the Vendor subdomain Prefix for the seller.

-Enable Domain- Admin may set Enable Domain as Enable or Disable and if both the domain and subdomain name is set as enable, So the priority given to the domain name.
+Enable Domain- The Admin may set Enable Domain as Enable or Disable and if both the domain and subdomain name are specified as enable, the priority is given to the domain name.

 Note: If the Domain Name is set as Enable the Seller Domain option shall be visible under Users>All Users>Domain Redirection Settings.
 The domain URL has to be set by the admin for the seller.